OliverMensahDev/Articles/2022-DigitalOcean-Ghana/README.md

 # Events on Events – A 2022 Retrospective of DigitalOcean on Ghana's Developer Communities

-2022 was a year with various developer communities in Ghana by either supporting developer events through [DigitalOcean global event sponsorship](https://docs.google.com/forms/d/e/1FAIpQLSct7cckz6so_Bb2onRqxFVfAz5fgpK69hsWWgvxy-wm01KewQ/viewform) or hosting DigitalOcean developer events through [Accra meetup chapter](https://www.meetup.com/digitalocean-accra/) of DigitalOcean global meetups.
-The event engagement has become more than we imagined possible within the year and as I reflect on 2022 DigitalOcean engagements with Ghana's developer community, I wanted to share accounts of events we hosted and supported, recognize the people who made it possible, and what we could do better in the years ahead.
+I happened to join DigitalOcean in late 2021 to contribute to the hacktoberfest program as a contractor.
+After hacktoberfest, I was tasked to help administrate the open source program, navigators program as well as the global sponsorship program.
+As someone with interest in organizing developer events and programs, I took upon myself to also help organize DigitalOcean events in Ghana together with [Rexford Nkansah](https://www.linkedin.com/in/khophi/), who happens to be DigitalOcean Ghana's only navigator at the moment.
+In this article I will share with you our 2022 developer event engagements with Ghana's tech ecosystem through DigitalOcean developer programs.

 ## DigitalOcean and Rails Girls Kumasi

-Rails Girls Kumasi was my first in-person event I attended in Ghana as part of my interest to share about DigitalOcean to the developer communities.
-On 12th March, 2022, I travelled to Kumasi for this program which brought together many young, ambitious and dedicated ladies interested in getting started with programming and tech professionals.
+Through [DigitalOcean global event sponsorship](https://docs.google.com/forms/d/e/1FAIpQLSct7cckz6so_Bb2onRqxFVfAz5fgpK69hsWWgvxy-wm01KewQ/viewform), we sponsored Rails Girls Kumasi.
+Our sponsorship package offers cloud credit for attendees to experiment or build on our cloud solutions, swags and speaking engagement from DigitalOcean representative either remotely or in-person.
+As a contractor on the DevRel team, I decided to grace this occassion.
+And also being involved in Ghana's tech community, it would be a good time to also contribute to the program.
+On 12th March, 2022, I left Sefwi Bekwai, that's where I currently work from, to Kumasi for this program which brought together many young, ambitious and dedicated ladies interested in getting started with programming and tech professionals.
 This is a free workshop where these newbies have hands-on experience in computer programming using Ruby on Rails.
 Together with the program conveners, mentors and speakers, we guided these ladies in installation and setting up their dev environments, creating their application with Ruby on Rails(creating their idea scaffold), using sqlite3 db, git for version control and deploying the application to Heroku and DigitalOcean.
-DigitalOcean being part of the sponsors, I was given the opportunity to share about DigitalOcean.
-And that was a good time to educate the attendees on our cloud solutions, what make us stand out from other cloud providers and how they could build on DigitalOcean.
+As a speaker, I shared with the attendees about our cloud solutions, what make us stand out from other cloud providers and how they could build on DigitalOcean.
 Personally, it was about the experience of everyone involved and the learnings and the goodies the attendees take back home as well as the opportunity to build networking platform among participants after the event.
 <img  src="IMG_1301.jpg">
 <img  src="1649509105070.jpeg" width="49%">
 <img  src="FNqGJWEWYAIqT4L.jpeg" width="49%">